AndrewMorelNJ/osticket-prereqs/README.md

   - Enable: php_opcache.dll

-- Refresh the osTicket site in your browser, observe the changes
+Refresh the osTicket site, and ensure new extensions are enabled.
 </p>

 <p>